Does Our Mood Control Us? How to Harness It for Positive Change

 “If we change how we think, we can change how we feel” - Tony Robbins

-Then, if the thoughts become too consuming, I work through one handy mindset tool that changed everything for me and my clients…That tool is a Stress Monitor Chart (Mood Tracker).
+Then, if the thoughts become too consuming, I work through one handy mindset tool that changed everything for me and my clients…That tool is a stress monitor chart (or a mood tracker).
+An exercise that I have included in my Stress Management Workbook.

 These stress monitoring charts or trackers are very beneficial to us to apply to our everyday negative thoughts as a mood and stress management technique.
 It’s a positive psychology method used to improve mental health, I see it as a self-help opportunity to better understand ourselves and make improvements to our mental state.